Tom Perez: New Black Panther Party case

-Secretary of Labor
+Secretary of Labor (2013–2017)

 Nomination and confirmation

 On March 18, 2013, President Barack Obama nominated Perez to be Secretary of Labor, succeeding outgoing Secretary Hilda Solis.
 Perez's nomination was criticized by Senators Chuck Grassley (R-IA) and Pat Roberts (R-KS), as well as the editorial board of the Wall Street Journal, for his decision not to intervene in a whistleblower case against Saint Paul, Minnesota, in return for the city's dropping a case before the Supreme Court (Magner v.
 Gallagher), which could have undermined the disparate impact theory of discrimination.
 Senator Jeff Sessions (R-AL) opposed the nomination because of Perez's views on immigration and his association with CASA de Maryland, calling the nomination "an unfortunate and needlessly divisive nomination".
-Perez's nomination was supported by Senator Tom Harkin (D-IA), the Chairman of the U.S. Senate Committee on Health, Education, Labor, and Pensions, the committee that oversees the Department of Labor.
+Perez's nomination was supported by Senator Tom Harkin (D-IA), the chairman of the U.S. Senate Committee on Health, Education, Labor, and Pensions, the committee that oversees the Department of Labor.
 His nomination was also supported by labor groups, such as the AFL-CIO and the United Farm Workers of America as well as the National Association for the Advancement of Colored People and the National Women's Law Center.

-Before holding a hearing on the nomination, Republican members of the United States House Committee on Oversight and Government Reform subpoenaed Perez's personal e-mails and released a 64-page report into Perez's actions in the St. Paul whistleblower case, saying that Perez "manipulated justice and ignored the rule of law".
+Republican members of the United States House Committee on Oversight and Government Reform subpoenaed Perez's personal e-mails and released a 64-page report into Perez's actions in the St. Paul whistleblower case, saying that Perez "manipulated justice and ignored the rule of law".

 At his confirmation hearing on April 18, 2013, Perez was questioned about his role in Magner v.
 Gallagher and the NBPP case as well as the Obama administration's plan to raise the minimum wage from $7.25 to $9 an hour.

 The confirmation vote was delayed to May 8 to give Senate Democrats more time to review Perez's role in Magner v.
 Gallagher, and then to May 16, at which time Perez's nomination cleared the committee on a party line vote of 12–10.
 Senate Majority Leader Harry Reid (D-NV) postponed a full Senate vote on the nomination until July.

 As Senate Democrats pushed in July 2013 to eliminate the filibuster for all executive-branch nominees, senators struck a deal for a Senate vote on Perez's nomination.
 On July 17, 2013, the Senate voted 60–40 for cloture on Perez's nomination, ending the filibuster.
 On July 18, 2013, the Senate voted 54–46 to confirm Perez as Secretary of Labor.
 It was the first Senate confirmation vote in history in which a cabinet member's confirmation received a party-line vote, something many press observers termed "historic".